- Search The Registry

 He was named after his paternal grandfather, a Congregationalist minister, teacher, and publisher.
 The elder Sengstacke was the son of Herman Sengstacke, a white-German sea captain, and his wife Tama Melrose, a former slave from West Africa whose freedom he purchased in Georgia.
 She died after the birth of their daughter.
 Sengstacke returned to Germany, taking his mixed-race children for relatives to raise while he sailed.
 Later, Sengstacke and his son returned to the US.
 Several years later, John H. Sengstacke was ordained as a Congregationalist minister.

 Abbott groomed young Sengstacke to take over the Chicago Defender, paying for his nephew's education at Hampton Institute, his alma mater, and an HBCU.
 During the summers, Sengstacke worked on the Defender, graduating from Hampton in 1934.
 Abbott also subsidized his nephew's additional studies at the Mergenthaler Linotype School, The Chicago School of Printing, Northwestern University, and Ohio State University.
 Sengstacke became Vice President and General Manager of The Robert S. Abbott Publishing Company in 1936 after he had assisted as an aide.
 In 1939 Sengstacke married Myrtle Elizabeth Picou, a Louisiana Creole from New Orleans and Los Angeles.
 They had three children, John Herman Henry Sengstacke III; Lewis Willis Sengstacke, named for Myrtle's side; and Robert Abbott Sengstacke, named in honor of his uncle.

 Sengstacke was also a civil rights activist and worked for a strong black press.
 He founded the National Newspaper Publishers Association in 1940, to unify and strengthen African American-owned papers.
 Sengstacke served seven terms as president of the association, which by the early 21st century had 200 members.
-Sengstacke also published the Michigan Courier in Detroit; the Tri-City Defender in Memphis, Tennessee; and acquired the Pittsburgh Courier in 1966, re–opening it the next year as the New Pittsburgh Courier.
+Sengstacke also published the Michigan Courier in Detroit; the Tri-City Defender in Memphis, Tennessee; and acquired the Pittsburgh Courier in 1966, reopening it the next year as the New Pittsburgh Courier.